Table of Contents

 Final pH: 7.0 ± 0.2 at 25°C

-- Take 43 g of the medium in 1 Liter of purified water.
+- Suspend 43 grams of the Brucella Agar medium in one liter of purified water.
+Ensure thorough mixing to achieve a homogenous suspension.

 Result Interpretation on Brucella Agar